retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

 ### Add On Management

 - Which add-ons are available to be installed to the clusters should be able to be managed by the individuals responsible for the add on and not the individuals responsible for the cluster
-- Add-on managers should be able to make new versions of add-ons
+- The individuals responsible for the add-on should be able to make new versions of add-ons

 ### Observability